liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-permissions/04-checking-permissions-jsps.markdown

     You've now implemented your permission check for the Add Entry button by using JSTL tags.

 Next, you'll implement an `entry_actions.jsp` that's much like the one in the Guestbook Admin portlet.
-This will determine what options appear for logged in users who can see the actions menu in the portlet.
+This determines what options appear for logged in users who can see the actions menu in the portlet.
 Just like before, you'll wrap each `renderURL` in a `if` statement that checks the permissions against available actions.
 To do this, follow these steps:

 1. In `src/main/resources/META-INF/resources/guestbookwebportlet`, create a
     file called `entry_actions.jsp`.